StateVoicesNational/Spoke/docs/HOWTO_IMPORT_GOOGLE_DOCS_SCRIPTS_TO_IMPORT.md

     * Make sure the `JSON` radio button is selected (it should be selected by default)
     * Click `Create`
     * Wait.
-13. Another file to be downloaded.
+13. Another file will be downloaded.
 The name of the file (which will have the extension `json`) will be displayed when the download is complete.
 14. Open the file.
 15. The contents will look like this:
 ```